robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 One of the women.

 As I stared out at the flapping wing, it suddenly came back to me, the reason that boy in year ten had asked, “Are you scared of girls?”
 I hadn’t known what to answer then, so I’d hotly denied it.
-Now, watching the flight attendant walk slowly uphill to the front of the cabin, I realised what he thought was fear was never that.It had simply been… personhood.Girls weren’t objects to ogle; they were people, like me.
+Now, watching the flight attendant walk slowly uphill to the front of the cabin, I realised what he thought was fear was never that.

+It had simply been… personhood.

+Girls weren’t objects to ogle; they were people, like me.

 In Wardrobe, when Lucy had called me “she,” it had made my knees go a little funny, and I’d had to pretend to stretch so I could disguise the way my legs wanted to give out.
 I’d felt like the light shining inside me was so bright, people were going to be blinded by it.

 And later that night, Celeste had asked why I’d gone so quiet, and I’d blurted out, “I think I belong,” but I don’t think she’d known why I said that, at the time.
 And I’d been afraid to tell her what it felt like.

-Lucy identifying me to me was… belonging.Belonging.
+Lucy identifying me to *me* was… belonging.

+Belonging.

 High school had been the opposite of that.